DETAILED ACTION

 In regard to claim 3, Grat ‘688 disclose wherein the plurality of magnets (40) fixed inside the bottom second side, the left third side, the right fourth side, the fifth side (as obvious to modify above) and the sixth side (as obvious to modify above) magnetically secures the screen assembly to the vehicle door.

 In regard to claim 5, Grat ‘688 discloses the first material is a mosquito net.
-Grat ‘688 fails to specifically disclose the first material is a soft nylon fabric.
-However, the examiner take Official Notice that it is old and well known to form mosquito nets out of soft nylon and one having ordinary skill in the art would know to use such for the purpose of its durability and flexibility.
+Grat ‘688 fails to specifically disclose the first material is a nylon fabric.
+However, the examiner takes Official Notice that it is old and well known to form mosquito nets out of soft nylon and one having ordinary skill in the art would know to use such for the purpose of its durability and flexibility.

 In regard to claim 6, Grat ‘688 discloses wherein the second material is a durable woven fabric (abstract states canvas).

-In regard to claim 7, Grat ‘688 as modified by Gatham ‘014 discloses the third material is a plastic polymer tubing (Gatham ‘014 paragarph [0112]).
+In regard to claim 7, Grat ‘688 as modified by Gatham ‘014 discloses the third material is a plastic polymer tubing (Gatham ‘014 paragraph [0112]).
 Gatham 014 fails to disclose the third material is foam.
-However, it it would have been obvious to one having ordinary skill in the art at the time the invention was made to make the third material be foam, since it has been held to be within the general skill of a worker in the art to select a known material on the basis of its suitability for the intended use as a matter of obvious design choice.
+However, it would have been obvious to one having ordinary skill in the art at the time the invention was made to make the third material be foam, since it has been held to be within the general skill of a worker in the art to select a known material on the basis of its suitability for the intended use as a matter of obvious design choice.
 In re Leshin, 125 USPQ 416.
 Foam would provide a similar crushability while being durable and long lasting.

 In regard to claim 9, Grat ‘688 fails to disclose specifically that the window is a roll-down rear window.
-However Grat ‘688 states that the screen can be created to match any automobile passenger window size, thus it would have been obvious that the window could be a roll-down rear window.
+However, Grat ‘688 states that the screen can be created to match any automobile passenger window size, thus it would have been obvious that the window could be a roll-down rear window.

-In regard to claims 10-11, Grat ‘688 discloses the perimeter (20) is flexible and durable enough to be folded and sewn or adhered to the the panel (10) such that the perimeter houses the plurality of magnets (40, left, bottom, right) and the plurality of inserts (40, top).
+In regard to claims 10-11, Grat ‘688 discloses the perimeter (20) is flexible and durable enough to be folded and sewn or adhered to the panel (10) such that the perimeter houses the plurality of magnets (40, left, bottom, right) and the plurality of inserts (40, top).
 (Abstract)

 In regard to claim 12, Grat ‘688/Gatham ‘014 disclose a method of installing the screen assembly comprising the steps of securing the plurality of magnets (40, Grat ‘688) fixed inside the perimeter at the bottom second side, the left third side, the right fourth side, the fifth perimeter side and the sixth perimeter side to the vehicle door, and pushing or sliding the plurality of inserts (as modified by Gatham ‘014) on or in the top first side of the perimeter into a window seal to secure the screen assembly to the vehicle window of the vehicle door.